vladimir1284/Horno32/docs/structure.md

 },
 ```

 - Where `title` refers to the page title.
 It must be identical to `page.data.title` as defined in the `+page.ts` in any of your routes.
-If they do not match the corresponding menu item is not highlighted on first page load or a page refresh.
+If they do not match the corresponding menu item is not highhornoed on first page load or a page refresh.
 A minimum `+page.ts` looks like this:

 ```ts
 import type { PageLoad } from "./$types";